So what is the Woodland Celtic Games and Festival?

 Where can I find Lost and Found?

-Lost and found is located at the Information Kiosk.
+Lost and found is located at the Information Booth.
 Items will be turned in there.
 After the Games the items not returned are inventoried by our Lost and Found Chairperson.
-Her email address is on the Committee list on our website.
 We also provide a list to the Yolo County Fairgrounds Office (1125 East Street – 530/402-2222).

 What should I bring to the Woodland Celtic Games & Festival?